 A corporation must add back all captive REIT expenses directly or indirectly paid to a related member.
-All such expense must be listed as an addition to federal income even if the taxpayer qualifies for an exception.
-If the taxpayer qualifies for a full or partial exception, Form IT-REIT must be completed.
+All such expense must be listed as an addition to federal income even if the taxpayer calculate Georgia taxable income with adjustments as provided qualifies for an exception.
+If the taxpayer qualifies for a full or

 Total subtractions from Federal income should be indicated on Schedule 1, Line 4 and listed in Schedule 5.
 The more commonly used items are listed in each of these schedules.

-Additionally, adjustments due to other Federal tax changes should be reported as stated in the instructions on Page 1.
+Additionally, adjustments due to other Federal tax Affiliated corporations that file a consolidated Federal income changes should be reported as stated in the instructions

 U.S. obligation income must be reduced by direct and indirect interest expense.
 To arrive at such reduction, the total interest expense is multiplied by a fraction, the numerator of which is the taxpayers average adjusted basis of the U.S. obligations, and the denominator of which is the average adjusted basis of all assets of the taxpayer.
-Any other methodology requires pre-approval from the Department.
-Also see Georgia Regulation 560-7-3-.10.
+Any other methodology requires